Emma, Lady Tankerville

-Emma Bennet or Emma, Lady Tankerville (1752 – 20 November 1836) born Emma Colebrooke was a British heiress, art patron and botanist.
+Emma Bennet, Countess of Tankerville (1752 – 20 November 1836) born Emma Colebrooke was a British heiress, art patron and botanist.
 Lady Tankerville's collection of botanical illustrations are held at the Royal Botanic Gardens, Kew.
 Phaius tankerville was named in her honour by Sir Joseph Banks because she was the first person to make it flower successfully in England.

 Life

 She was one of two daughters of Mary (born Skyner) and James Colebrooke.
 Her father was a member of parliament from 1751 to 1761 and the owner of Gatton Park.

 With her sister Mary, Emma inherited her parents' estate when they died in 1761.
 Emma and Mary were raised largely by their uncle George Colebrooke, a banker and Chairman of the East India Company.

 She married Charles Bennet, 4th Earl of Tankerville on 7 October 1771 at Gatton, Surrey making her the 4th Countess of Tankerville.
 He was a cricket enthusiast and a collector of shells.
 They would have eleven children.
 While her two eldest children were young she was painted by Daniel Gardner.
 The painting shows her, and two of her daughters, Caroline and Anna.
 The inclusion of flowers hints at her interest in botany.

 She and her husband had interests in the lands and slaves on Antigua and they owned agricultural land in Northumberland.
 They also owned a very profitable lead mine.
 They divided their time between Chillingham Castle in Northumberland and their house 'Walton House' at Walton on Thames in Surrey.

+Thomas Creevey wrote of her in 1805:Lady Tankerville has perhaps as much merit as any woman in England.
+She is, too, very clever, and has great wit; but she, like her Lord, is depress'd and unhappy.

 The Hon Henry Grey Bennet, their second son, became the member of parliament for Shrewsbury in 1806 whilst their third son, The Hon John Astley Bennet, became a captain in the Navy but died in September 1812.
 The 5th Earl, Charles Augustus, who was born on 28 April 1776 was treasurer of the household during the short administration of Mr Fox in 1806.

 In 1811, she moved to Madeira in Portugal with two of her children, to aid their recovery from consumption.
 Drawings she completed during the 18 months she spent on the island were made into an exhibition at Northumberland County Council in 2023.